samora/validictorian/README.md

 Node validations without ties to any framework.
 Based on [validator](https://github.com/chriso/validator.js).

+## WARNING: DEPRICATED!!!

+This module has been depricated!
+Use [validr](https://github.com/samora/validr) instead.

 ## Inspiration & Purpose

 [validator](https://github.com/chriso/validator.js) is a great validation tool,